DunoLabs/invoicetor-landing/README.md

 ## 📣 Announcements

-`Invoicetor is currenlty under development, so please be patient while we are working on it, soon you will be able to create invoices for your business.`
+`Invoicetor is currently under development, so please be patient while we are working on it, soon you will be able to create invoices for your business.`

 ## Reasons why you should try Invoicetor